1917December 25, 2019

 The story of British officer T.E.
 Lawrence's mission to aid the Arab tribes in their revolt against the Ottoman Empire during the First World War.
 Lawrence becomes a flamboyant, messianic figure in the cause of Arab unity but his psychological instability threatens to undermine his achievements.

-Set in postwar Vienna, Austria, "The Third Man" stars Joseph Cotten as Holly Martins, a writer of pulp Westerns, who arrives penniless as a guest of his childhood chum Harry Lime, only to find him dead.
-Martins develops a conspiracy theory after learning of a "third man" present at the time of Harry's death, running into interference from British officer Maj.
-Calloway and falling head-over-heels for Harry's grief-stricken lover, Anna.
+In postwar Vienna, Austria, Holly Martins, a writer of pulp Westerns, arrives penniless as a guest of his childhood chum Harry Lime, only to learn he has died.
+Martins develops a conspiracy theory after learning of a "third man" present at the time of Harry's death, running into interference from British officer Major Calloway, and falling head-over-heels for Harry's grief-stricken lover, Anna.

 A robust adventure about two British adventurers who take over primitive Kafiristan as "godlike" rulers, meeting a tragic end through their desire for a native girl.
 Based on a short story by Rudyard Kipling.